dihedron/netcheck/README.md

     protocol: udp                 # use UDP for DNS
   - address: www.google.com       # ping this host
     protocol: icmp
+  - address: github.com:22        # try to SSH to this host
+    protocol: ssh
 ```

 The command can run against: